BrigJS/brig/README.md

 Brig
 ====

 A user interface toolkit for Node.js, which is based on Qt for rendering.
-This project can be used to load and play QML file, make it possible to have a easy way to communicate between QML and Node.js.
-That means developer is able to write desktop application in QML with pure JavaScript.
+This project can be used to load and play QML file, make it possible to have a easy way to communicate between QML and Node.js for desktop application.

 [![NPM](https://nodei.co/npm/brig.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/brig/)
 [![NPM](https://nodei.co/npm-dl/brig.png?months=9&height=2)](https://nodei.co/npm/brig/)

+## The JavaScript in QML is limited, so `Brig`

+The JavaScript in QML is limited, which is used for QML components control only.
+If developer need more functions that something's like system calls(FileSystem, Socket, crypto ...etc) or using external libraries, C/C++ is the only way to make it.

+In order to make QML application in pure JavaScript possible, `Brig` provides a way to use Node.js to extends QML without C/C++.
+That means developer can do more thing in QML with NPM modules and Node.js APIs.

+## Wht

+The JavaScript in QML is limited, which is used for QML components control only.
+If developer need more functions that something's like system calls(FileSystem, Socket, crypto ...etc) or using external libraries, C/C++ is the only way to make it.
+Now, `Brig` provides a way to use Node.js to extends QML without C/C++, that means developer can do more thing in QML with NPM modules and Node.js APIs.

 ## Requirements